MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 #### To troubleshoot triggers, how do I know the type of GitHub connection I'm using for my pipeline?

-Troubleshooting problems with triggers very much depends on the type of GitHub connection you use in your pipeleine.
+Troubleshooting problems with triggers very much depends on the type of GitHub connection you use in your pipeline.
 There are two ways to determine the type of connection - from GitHub and from Azure Pipelines.

 * From GitHub: If a repo is set up to use the GitHub app, then the statuses on PRs and commits will be Check Runs.
 If the repo has Azure pipelines set up with OAuth or PAT connections, the statuses will be the "old" style of statuses.
 A quick way to determine if the statuses are Check Runs or simple statuses is to look at the "conversation" tab on a GitHub PR.
   * If the "Details" link redirects to the Checks tab, it is a Check Run and the repo is using the app.